 Athena SWAN is a Charter to advance women's careers in all subjects.
 Its Bronze, Silver and Gold awards celebrate good practice in recruiting, retaining and promoting women within Higher Education.
+The School of Economics is proud to be the only Economics Department in England to hold the Athena SWAN Bronze Award.
+The award recognises the efforts made by the School to promote gender equality and to address the challenges faced by the School and the discipline at large.

-The scheme is managed by the Equality Challenge Unit (ECU), and is funded by ECU, the Research Councils UK (RCUK), and the Royal Society.
+The Athena SWAN scheme is managed by the Equality Challenge Unit (ECU), and is funded by ECU, the Research Councils UK (RCUK), and the Royal Society.
 The Charter evolved from work between the Athena Project and the Scientific Women's Academic Network (SWAN) and was launched in June 2005 to encourage and recognise commitment to advancing the careers of women in Science, Technology, Engineering, Maths and Medicine (STEMM) employment in higher education and research.

 Nationally, Athena SWAN activity has significantly increased following the link between Athena SWAN awards and scientific research funding.
 In January 2013, the Research Councils UK (RCUK) unveiled its new Statement of Expectations for Equality and Diversity expecting those in receipt of Research Council funding to provide evidence of commitment to equality and diversity with participation in Athena SWAN specifically mentioned as one piece of such evidence.